gbif/model-material/data-mapping.md

 NOTE: Skip if you created no `Agent` records in [Step 1](#1-map-agents)

 It is possible to create Agent `Assertion`s, `Citation`s, and `Identifier`s.
-See [GBIF Common Models](https://docs.google.com/document/d/1ZTMt-V3U0D0761bqqogeN58MjuHhIs_Kisu6CRtl-uA/edit?usp=sharing) for general discussions about how to map to these three types of tables.
+See [GBIF Common Models](https://docs.google.com/document/d/1ZTMt-V3U0D0761bqqogeN58MjuHhIs_Kisu6CRtl-uA/edit?usp=sharing) for general discussions about how to map to these three types of tables and considerations when developing the vocabularies for `assertion_type` and `assertion_unit`.

 ### `assertion_target_type` vocabulary
 The value for this term MUST be one of `AGENT`, `AGENT_GROUP`, or `COLLECTION` and MUST match the table to which the Assertion applies.

-### `assertion_type` vocabulary
-No specific controlled vocabulary is suggested, but please see the [Principles of vocabulary terms](principles-of-vocabulary-terms) when inventing them.

-### `assertion_unit` vocabulary
-Suggestions for unit vocabulary are given in [Principles of vocabulary terms](principles-of-vocabulary-terms).

 ## 4. Map Protocols